 Section 3 cleans up repetitive language in N.D.C.C. § 12.1-04-06.
 It also removes the ability to extend the duration of a defendant's temporary detention for a subsequent 30 days.
 The goal here is to speed up the evaluation process as much as reasonably practical to keep the criminal case moving forward without unreasonable delays.
 Other states with similar language have limited this detention to as short as 7 days, with the average being 14 days.
-The committee agreed here to allow 30 days' detention, but not the additional 30-day etension for good cause previously authorized in the statute.
+The committee agreed here to allow 30 days' detention, but not the additional 30-day extension for good cause previously authorized in the statute.

 Section 4 addresses concerns from the State Hospital.
-In our task force discussions, the State Hospital was concerned that they sometimes do not receive a timely notice of the court's order for the evaluation, which makes it difficult or impossible for them to comply with the 30-day timeline to do the evaluation.
+In our task force discussions, the State Hospital was concerned that they sometimes do not receive a timely notice of the court's order for the evaluation, which makes it difficult or impossible for them to comply with the court-ordered timeline to do the evaluation.
 Current law does not indicate who must provide the State Hospital with notice of the order.
 Some clerks automatically send the order; other clerks assume the attorney for the party will provide notice of the entry of order.
-Section 4 makes clear the 30-day clock to complete the evaluation does not start until they receive notice of entry of the order.
+Section 4 makes clear the clock to complete the evaluation does not start until they receive notice of entry of the order.
 Section 4 also addresses another issue raised by the State Hospital: they often do not receive the materials they need to perform the evaluation in a timely fashion.
 There are several reasons this has historically been a hangup resulting in delays.
 First, current law does not require its disclosure to the evaluator.
 It is not something many attorneys think about in requesting an evaluation.
 Second, there are some materials that are restricted and difficult to send to evaluators.
 For instance, access to criminal history reports are restricted to those with specialized criminal justice access.
 Without statutory authority to disclose them, sending those records to the evaluator poses some concern.
 Section 4 defines how long the evaluator has to prepare and file his or her report.
 Finally, section 4 allows the evaluator to opine on a general description of what kind of theraputically appropriate treatment may be necessary for the defendant to regain fitness.

 Section 5 contains perhaps the biggest change from current law in that it provides concrete temporal limits on the comptency restoration decision.
 If a defendant under current law is found to be incompetent, the court must determine whether the defendant will attain fitness "within the foreseeable future."
 The phrase "within the foreseeable future" is undefined.
 Section 5 sets a 1-year time limit for a felony, and the maximum term of imprisonment for a misdemeanor.
-Section 5 does slightly deviate from the task force's intent.
-Line 24 reads the proceedings "must be suspended for a period of one year."
-The my recollection of the task force discussion was to say that for felony offenses, the proceedings should be suspended for "no longer than one year."
-The idea was to reasonably define "foreseeable future."
+The idea was to reasonably define "foreseeable future" with concrete timeframes.
+This is consistent with a number of other states' laws on the matter.